maiamcc/maiamcc.github.io/source/_posts/2015-03-04-the-joys-of-sparql.markdown

 comments: true
 categories: [OPW, SPARQL]
 ---
 I've been working with SPARQL a bunch for [my OPW project](//git.gnome.org/browse/gnome-music), and found it very slow going at first.
 SPARQL is apparently one of those little-loved languages that doesn't have much in the way of tutorials or lay-speak-explanations online---pretty much all I could find were the language's official docs, where were super technical and near-impossible for a beginner to slog through.
-Hell, I didn't even understand what the language *did*---how could I read the technical specs?
+Hell, I didn't even understand what the language *did*---how could I read the technical specs?<!--more-->

 So, I decided to take a step towards remedying this problem.
 This post won't actually teach you how to *use* SPARQL---others do that better than I, and I provide some links at the bottom of the post---but it's intended to be a primer on how SPARQL works, and what the data you might use it on looks like.
 (This is a blog-ified version of a Hacker School Thursday Talk presentation given on 2/5/15.)